 Seed certification is vital to ensure seeds meet strict standards and are disease-free.
 Various parameters must be carefully assessed to decide which seeds comply with quality benchmarks.
 As with any regulatory procedure, this also comes with its challenges.
 For the scope of this article, we will focus on four primary challenges.

 The undaunting task of covering farming standards set by certification services

 Setting the right standards and benchmarks for seed production is not an easy task.
 Certification companies set farming standards based on the requirements and safety of end consumers in a customized Farm-Level Survey Form.
 It becomes challenging to outline the basic requirements to safeguard the end consumer's and the farmer's interests.

-An AI-powered technological smart agriculture app can tackle this challenge by offering the following:
+AI-powered technological farming apps can tackle this challenge by offering the following:

 1. Outline acceptable standards of seed viability, vigor, purity, and health and disseminate this information among key stakeholders–from the government and the farmer to the certification agency and the seed company